 What the hell does that mean?
 We can tell you that it means that as influential as a cultural force hip-hop has been in the last 30 years, it will not be in history books - not one lyric.
 We can tell you that despite Hispanics being the largest minority in this country, their role models won't have a satisfactory place in history books.
 And here's the kicker: Neither will Thomas Jefferson.

 We can thank the Houston area's own Cynthia Dunbar for that one.
-Dunbar is a representative for the Texas State Board of Education, District 10 and Rocks Off is proud - OK, not really - to say she's from our hometown of Richmond, a place where 58.7 percent of the residents are Hispanic, 13.6 percent are Black and 26.8 percent are non-Hispanic White.
+Dunbar is a representative for the Texas State Board of Education, District 10 and we're proud -- OK, not really -- to say she's from our hometown of Richmond, a place where 58.7 percent of the residents are Hispanic, 13.6 percent are Black and 26.8 percent are non-Hispanic White.
 She represents the people.
 (Pick up on the sarcasm?)

-You know what Rocks Off finds fascinating?
+You know what we find fascinating?
 Since we started writing about Latino hip-hop with a civil rights undertone, so many young Latinos have written us and said, "You're all I read.
 You're all I read."
 And it hit us.
 They're reading about another subject they'd otherwise tune out.

-Perhaps Rocks Off could teach the board a little something about decreasing our dropout rate: Just keep it relevant.
+Perhaps we could teach the board a little something about decreasing our dropout rate: Just keep it relevant.

 In the last 100 years, the way we consume information has evolved dramatically, from reading print on a piece of paper to having the world at your fingertips with a thing called the iPad.
 But inside the classroom, we haven't evolved.
 We're still teaching the same way, we always have.
 Chalk on board.
 In this age of iPods, iPads, and the Internet, we're still in the stone age.

 It's a sad state of affairs we are in with public education.